SanazME/Algorithm-DataStructure/trees/README.md

 - There are 2 kinds of searching:
   - prefix-based search: we're checking if there is at least one word which start with a given prefix or not
   - whole word search: we're checking if the entire word exists in the trie or not.

+### Delete
+- There are 2 types of delete:
+  - delete an entire word
+  - delete alll the words start with the given prefix

+- for the whole word deletion, if the end of the word (the next node with T) has children, we can't delete the terminating (endofword) node because then we loose another word, in that case we just set the boolean from T to F.(https://www.youtube.com/watch?v=AXjmTQ8LEoI&t=960s, min:13.02)
+- If the endofword node does not have any children & it is empty, we can safely remove it.
+Then we can go up and delete the one before ( as long as it does not have any childre)